^

 • hematological syndrome.

-The febrile reaction is diverse in both level and duration of fever.
-At the onset of the disease, the temperature is often subfebrile, in the midst it can reach 38.5-40.0 ° C for several days, then decreases to a subfebrile level.
-In some cases, subfebrile condition is noted throughout the disease, in rare cases, fever is absent.
-Duration of fever from 3-4 days to 3-4 weeks, sometimes more.
+The febrile reaction is diverse both in the level and duration of fever.
+At the onset of the disease, the temperature is often subfebrile, at its height it can reach 38.5-40.0 C for several days, then decrease to a subfebrile level.
+In some cases, subfebrile temperature is noted throughout the disease, in rare cases there is no fever.
+The duration of fever is from 3-4 days to 3-4 weeks, sometimes longer.
 With prolonged fever, its monotonous course is revealed.
-The peculiarity of infectious mononucleosis is a weak expression and peculiarity of the intoxication syndrome.
-Patients report symptoms of infectious mononucleosis, such as: loss of appetite, myasthenia gravis, fatigue, in severe cases, patients due to myasthenia can not stand and hardly sit.
-Intoxication persists for several days.
+The peculiarity of infectious mononucleosis is the weak expression and originality of the intoxication syndrome.
+Patients note such symptoms of infectious mononucleosis as: loss of appetite, myasthenia, fatigue, in severe cases, patients cannot stand due to myasthenia, they sit with difficulty.
+Intoxication lasts for several days.

 Polyadenopathy is a constant symptom of infectious mononucleosis.
-Most often the lateral cervical lymph nodes increase, they are often visible to the eye, their sizes vary from beans to chicken eggs.
-In some cases, there is a fibroid edema around the enlarged lymph nodes, the contours of the neck change (a symptom of the "bull's neck").
-Skin over the lymph nodes is not changed, with palpation they are sensitive, dense elastic consistency, not soldered to each other and to surrounding tissues.
-Other groups of nodes also increase: occipital.
-Submaxillary, cubital.
-In some cases, an increase in the inguinal-femoral group predominates.
-In this case, pain in the sacrum, lower back, sharp weakness is noted, changes in the oropharynx are poorly expressed.
-Polyadenopathy regresses slowly and.
-Depending on the severity of the course of the disease, persists from 3-4 weeks to 2-3 months or assumes a persistent nature.
+Most often, the lateral cervical lymph nodes enlarge, they are often visible to the eye, their sizes vary from a bean to a chicken egg.
+In some cases, edema of the tissue around the enlarged lymph nodes appears, the contours of the neck change (the "bull neck" symptom).
+The skin over the lymph nodes is not changed, they are sensitive to palpation, have a dense elastic consistency, are not fused with each other and with the surrounding tissues.
+Other groups of nodes also enlarge: occipital, submandibular, cubital.
+In some cases, the inguinal-femoral group is predominantly enlarged.
+In this case, pain in the sacrum, lower back, severe weakness are noted, changes in the oropharynx are weakly expressed.
+Polyadenopathy regresses slowly and, depending on the severity of the disease, persists from 3-4 weeks to 2-3 months or becomes persistent.

-The following symptoms of infectious mononucleosis are also noted: the increase and swelling of the palatine mines of the dalin, which sometimes close together, making it harder for oral breathing.
-The simultaneous increase in the nasopharyngeal tonsil and the puffiness of the mucous membrane of the inferior nasal shell impede nasal breathing.
-At the same time, a person's pastosity, a nasal voice, appears.
-The patient breathes with his mouth open.
-Possible development of asphyxia.
-The posterior wall of the pharynx is also edematous, hyperemic, with hyperplasia of the lateral columns and lymphoid follicles of the posterior pharyngeal wall (granulomatous pharyngitis).
-Often on the palatine and nasopharyngeal tonsils appear dirty gray or yellowish-white overlays in the form of islets, strips, sometimes they completely cover the entire surface of the tonsils.
-The overlays are loose, easily removed with a spatula, dissolve in water.
-Rarely, fibrinous plaque or superficial necrosis of tonsillar tissue is noted.
-Scurvy can appear from the first days of the disease, but more often on the 3-7th day.
-In this case, the appearance of plaque is accompanied by pain in the throat and a significant increase in body temperature.
+The following symptoms of infectious mononucleosis are also noted: enlargement and swelling of the palatine tonsils, which sometimes close together, making it difficult to breathe through the mouth.
+Simultaneous enlargement of the nasopharyngeal tonsil and swelling of the mucous membrane of the inferior turbinate make nasal breathing difficult.
+At the same time, the face becomes puffy, the voice becomes nasal.
+The patient breathes with an open mouth.
+Asphyxia may develop.
+The back wall of the pharynx is also edematous, hyperemic, with hyperplasia of the lateral columns and lymphoid follicles of the back wall of the pharynx (granulomatous pharyngitis).
+Often, dirty gray or yellowish-white deposits in the form of islands, stripes appear on the palatine and nasopharyngeal tonsils, sometimes they completely cover the entire surface of the tonsils.
+The deposits are loose, easily removed with a spatula, and dissolve in water.
+Fibrinous plaques or superficial necrosis of tonsil tissue are rarely observed.
+Plaques may appear from the first days of the disease, but more often on the 3rd-7th day.
+In this case, the appearance of plaques is accompanied by a sore throat and a significant increase in body temperature.

-Enlargement of the liver and spleen is almost a constant symptom of infectious mononucleosis, especially in children.
-The liver increases from the first days of the illness, minimally in its height.
-It is sensitive for palpation, dense, splenomegaly persists up to 1 month.
-Often there is a moderate increase in ALT and ACT activity, less often - darkening of urine, mild jaundice and hyperbilirubinemia.
-In these cases, note nausea, a decrease in appetite.
+Enlargement of the liver and spleen is an almost constant symptom of infectious mononucleosis, especially in children.
+The liver enlarges from the first days of the disease, minimally at its height.
+It is sensitive to palpation, dense, splenomegaly persists for up to 1 month.
+Moderate increase in ALT and AST activity is often detected, less often - darkening of urine, mild jaundice and hyperbilirubinemia.
+In these cases, nausea and loss of appetite are noted.
 The duration of jaundice does not exceed 3-7 days, the course of hepatitis is benign.

-The spleen increases on the 3-5th day of the disease, maximally to the 2nd week of the disease and ceases to be available for palpation by the end of the 3rd week of the disease.
-It becomes less sensitive to palpation.
-In some cases, splenomegaly is pronounced (the edge is determined at the navel level).
-In this case there is a threat of its rupture.
+The spleen enlarges on the 3rd-5th day of the disease, maximally by the 2nd week of the disease and ceases to be accessible for palpation by the end of the 3rd week of the disease.
+It becomes slightly sensitive to palpation.
+In some cases, splenomegaly is sharply expressed (the edge is determined at the level of the navel).
+In this case, there is a threat of its rupture.

-The picture of blood has a decisive diagnostic value.
-Moderate leukocytosis (12-25х10 9 / l) is characteristic .
-Lymphoma monocyte up to 80-90%.
-Neutropenia with a shift to the left.
-Plasma cells are often found.
-ESR increases to 20-30 mm / h.
-Especially typical is the appearance of atypical mononuclears from the first days of the disease or at its height.
-The number of them varies from 10 to 50%, as a rule, they are detected within 10-20 days, i.e. Can be detected in two analyzes taken at an interval of 5-7 days.
+The blood picture is of decisive diagnostic importance.
+Moderate leukocytosis is characteristic (12-25x10 9 /l).
+Lymphomonocytosis up to 80-90%.
+Neutropenia with a left shift.
+Plasma cells are often detected.
+ESR increases to 20-30 mm/h.
+The appearance of atypical mononuclear cells is especially characteristic from the first days of the disease or at its height.
+Their number varies from 10 to 50%, as a rule, they are detected within 10-20 days, i.e. they can be detected in two tests taken at an interval of 5-7 days.

-Other symptoms of infectious mononucleosis: a rash, usually papular.
-It is observed in 10% of patients, and in the treatment with ampicillin - in 80%.
+Other symptoms of infectious mononucleosis: rash, usually papular.
+It is observed in 10% of patients, and in 80% when treated with ampicillin.
 Moderate tachycardia is possible.

-From atypical forms describe a scraped form, in which there is no part of the main symptoms and serological tests are needed to confirm the diagnosis.
+Among the atypical forms, a latent form is described, in which some of the main symptoms are absent and serological tests are required to confirm the diagnosis.

-In rare cases, a visceral form of the disease with severe multi-organ lesions and an unfavorable prognosis is observed.
+In rare cases, a visceral form of the disease is observed with severe multi-organ damage and an unfavorable prognosis.

-A chronic form of the disease that develops after acute acute infectious mononucleosis is described.
-It is characterized by weakness, fatigue, poor sleep, headaches, myalgia, subfebrile, pharyngitis, polyadenopatney, exanthema.
-The diagnosis is possible only with the use of convincing laboratory tests.
+A chronic form of the disease is described, which develops after acute infectious mononucleosis.
+It is characterized by weakness, fatigue, poor sleep, headaches, myalgia, subfebrile temperature, pharyngitis, polyadenopathies, exanthema.
+Diagnosis is possible only with the use of convincing laboratory tests.

 Classification of infectious mononucleosis

-Infectious mononucleosis has typical and atypical forms, in severity - mild, moderate and severe forms of the disease.
-At present, the chronic form of infectious mononucleosis is described.
+Infectious mononucleosis has typical and atypical forms, by severity - mild, moderate and severe forms of the disease.
+Currently, a chronic form of infectious mononucleosis has been described.

 Complications of infectious mononucleosis

-Infectious mononucleosis rarely has complications, but they can be very difficult.
-Hematologic complications include autoimmune hemolytic anemia, thrombocytopenia and granulocytopenia.
-Neurological complications: encephalitis, paralysis of the cranial nerves, including Bell's paralysis or prozopoplegia (paralysis of facial musculature due to facial nerve damage), meningoencephalitis, Guillain-Barre syndrome, polyneuritis, transverse myelitis, psychosis.
+Infectious mononucleosis rarely has complications, but they can be very severe.
+Hematological complications include autoimmune hemolytic anemia, thrombocytopenia, and granulocytopenia.
+Neurological complications include encephalitis, cranial nerve palsies, including Bell's palsy or prosopoplegia (paralysis of the facial muscles caused by damage to the facial nerve), meningoencephalitis, Guillain-Barré syndrome, polyneuritis, transverse myelitis, and psychosis.
 Cardiac complications (pericarditis, myocarditis) are possible.
-On the part of the respiratory organs, interstitial pneumonia is sometimes noted.
+Interstitial pneumonia is sometimes observed in the respiratory system.

-In rare cases, a spleen rupture occurs at the 2-3 rd week of the disease, accompanied by abrupt, sudden pain in the abdomen.
-The only method of treatment in this case is splenectomy.
+In rare cases, the spleen ruptures during the 2nd or 3rd week of the disease, accompanied by sharp, sudden abdominal pain.
+The only treatment method in this case is splenectomy.

 Mortality and causes of death

-The causes of death in mononucleosis can be encephalitis, airway obstruction and rupture of the spleen.
+Causes of death in mononucleosis can include encephalitis, airway obstruction, and rupture of the spleen.

 You are reporting a typo in the following text: